The coronavirus is upending cash economies. Mobile money could emerge as the winner.

-Oviosu described Paga as a “PayPall for emerging markets,” with 15 million users in Nigeria, who do not need bank accounts to use the service.
+Oviosu described Paga as a “PayPal for emerging markets,” with 15 million users in Nigeria, who do not need bank accounts to use the service.
 Agents — often in mom-and-pop street-corner shops — collect cash from people and then add it as credit to accounts connected to phones.

 As the coronavirus spreads, businesses and governments, struggling under the weight of the pandemic, are looking to limit cash exchanges, which the World Health Organization has warned could transmit the virus.
 Mobile money has emerged as an alternative.

-Companies and industry experts told The Post they have seen overall rises in new mobile money users globally over the past six weeks, even as the total value of transactions have fallen amid economic duress.
+Companies and industry experts told The Washington Post they have seen overall rises in new mobile money users globally over the past six weeks, even as the total value of transactions has fallen amid economic duress.
 Over a dozen countries have also reduced barriers for private transactions, for instance by lowering fees and raising daily limits, and some have used mobile money to deliver emergency funds.

 “Leveraging that channel during times of redress is really a lifeline to those who are most vulnerable and sadly impacted by the covid crisis,” said Sabine Mensah, the regional digital lead for the United Nations Capital Development Fund (UNCDF).

 The economic downturn has already hit hard.
-The International Labor Organization warned that around 1.6 billion people working in informal economies — or up to half of the world’s workforce — are at risk of losing their livelihoods as a result of the pandemic.
+The International Labor Organization warned that about 1.6 billion people working in informal economies — or up to half of the world’s workforce — are at risk of losing their livelihoods as a result of the pandemic.

 Mobile money growth

 Since Vodafone and Safaricom in Kenya launched the M-Pesa mobile money model in 2007, the industry skyrocketed to service nearly a billion registered accounts and close to $2 billion in daily transactions in 2019, according to the London-based GSMA, a group that represents the interests of mobile operators.
-The services have found traction in East Africa, and increasingly across the rest of the continent, South Asia, and the Middle East — regions in which many people do not have bank accounts.
+The services have found traction in East Africa, and increasingly across the rest of the continent, South Asia and the Middle East — regions in which many people do not have bank accounts.

 Despite the pandemic and shutdowns, the industry is still making inroads.
-Over the last two months, Paga doubled to some 14,000 the number of merchants, such as restaurants and shops, that accept payments on the platform, Oviosu said.
+Over the past two months, Paga doubled to some 14,000 the number of merchants, such as restaurants and shops, that accept payments on the platform, Oviosu said.
 The company says it has also seen a more than 200 percent quarterly increase in users.
 (The company would not provide an exact figure.)

-Orange Money, a mobile money service provided by the French telecommunications company Orange and active 17 countries, has seen a 20 percent rise in merchant payment transactions worldwide since the last week of March, said Cedric Lemaire, an executive in the company’s Middle-East and Africa division.
-User growth aside, transaction are down some 10 percent globally, which Lemaire attributed to pandemic economic pressures.
-During a three-day lockdown in Sierra Leon last month, Orange Money saw a 90 percent drop in transactions, he said.
+Orange Money, a mobile money service provided by the French telecommunications company Orange and active in 17 countries, has seen a 20 percent rise in merchant payment transactions worldwide since the last week of March, said Cedric Lemaire, an executive in the company’s Middle East and Africa division.
+User growth aside, transactions are down some 10 percent globally, which Lemaire attributed to pandemic economic pressures.
+During a three-day lockdown in Sierra Leone last month, Orange Money saw a 90 percent drop in transactions, he said.

 Ruan Swanepoel, the head of GSMA’s Mobile Money program, said he had also observed a decline in “cash-in, cash-out” transactions during lockdowns.
-While exact figures that reflect the current state of the industry are not yet available, he said he expected an overall increase in the number of mobile money account holders, transactions, and merchants once more countries reopen.
+While exact figures that reflect the current state of the industry are not yet available, he said he expected an overall increase in the number of mobile money account holders, transactions and merchants once more countries reopen.

-The trend is not limited to the developing world: Dan Schulman, the CEO of PayPal, which is available in more than 200 countries and regions, told Fortune magazine that the pandemic had given his business “a tremendous surge.”
+The trend is not limited to the developing world: Dan Schulman, the CEO of PayPal, which is available in more than 200 countries and regions, told Fortune magazine that the pandemic has given his business “a tremendous surge.”

 Governments step in